Balan (film): Reception

 Balan was released with high expectations on 19 January 1938.
 It was the only Malayalam film to be produced and released that year.
-Despite numerous technical flaws, it received critical acclaim, with praise for the film's social theme unlike the earlier films with sound in the other South Indian languages, which chose episodes either from history or mythology.
+Despite numerous technical flaws, it received critical acclaim, with praise for the film's social theme.
 The film was a major box office success, becoming the first commercially successful Malayalam film.
-Because only a few stills from the film and the songbook are known to survive, it is a lost film.
+Because only a few stills and the songbook are known to survive, it is a lost film.
 K. K. Aroor and Alleppey Vincent also starred in the second Malayalam talkie Gnanambika two years later.